Big Sean: 2011–2012: Finally Famous and Detroit

 In an interview on Conspiracy Worldwide Radio, Sean discussed the role Kanye West and No I.D. have had in the development of his first studio album's sonic direction as well as the challenges of being inside the studio with West.
 The album's lead single, "My Last", features vocals from Chris Brown and was produced by No I.D.
 According to Amazon.com, Big Sean's Finally Famous was delayed by a week, with a tentative release date set for June 28.
 Big Sean revealed the cover art for his G.O.O.D.
 Music debut and explained that the one-week pushback was to be blamed on sample and feature clearance issues.
 The official tracklist was revealed on June 7.

 Finally Famous, Sean's debut studio album, was released June 28, 2011, and spawned three hit singles; "My Last", "Marvin & Chardonnay" and "Dance (Ass)".
-The album featured guest appearances from Lupe Fiasco, John Legend, Pharrell, Kanye West, Roscoe Dash, Wiz Khalifa, Chiddy Bang, Rick Ross, Nicki Minaj, Pusha T, and included production from No I.D., The Legendary Traxster, Andrew "Pop" Wansel, Xaphoon Jones and The Neptunes.
+The album featured guest appearances from Lupe Fiasco, John Legend, Pharrell, Kanye West, Roscoe Dash, Wiz Khalifa, Chiddy Bang, Rick Ross, Nicki Minaj, Pusha T, and included production from No I.D., The Legendary Traxster, Pop Wansel, Xaphoon Jones and The Neptunes.
 When the songs "O.T.T.R." and "Flowers" were leaked in July 2011, speculation began of a new mixtape.
 Sean confirmed in an interview June 28, 2011, that a collaborative mixtape between him and "two other guys in hip-hop that are just killing it right now" will be released "in a couple of weeks".
 Wiz Khalifa and Curren$y, were the suspected featured rappers on the mixtape.
 However, Wiz Khalifa later confirmed that there would be no mixtape, claiming that the songs were created, "just for fun".

 In July 2011, Big Sean contributed two rap verses to Kelly Rowland's single Lay It on Me, from her Here I Am album.
 Big Sean collaborated with Hit-Boy in writing and producing the song.

 In September 2011, Big Sean confirmed in an interview with the Daily Tribune that he'll be working on his second album during the I Am Finally Famous Tour and plans to release the album sometime in 2012.
 On October 19, 2011, Kanye West announced on his Twitter plans for a Spring 2012 GOOD Music album release.
 On April 6, 2012, "Mercy", the lead single from the GOOD Music compilation album, Cruel Summer, was released.
 The song, produced by newly signed in-house producer Lifted, features Big Sean along with Kanye West, Pusha T and southern rapper 2 Chainz.
 Big Sean then announced his fourth mixtape would be titled "Detroit" and would serve as a lead-in to his second studio album.
 He then began promoting the mixtape, releasing short versions of the songs on his YouTube page.
 On September 5, 2012, Big Sean released the mixtape Detroit which features guest appearances from fellow rappers J. Cole, Juicy J, King Chip, French Montana, Royce da 5'9", Kendrick Lamar and Tyga.